How To Support Men For National Men's Health Week

 Disclaimer: Please note that "men" in this article refers to anyone who identifies as a man.

 National Men's Health Week is the week leading up to Father's Day, including Father's Day.
 This year, the week will be celebrated from June 12-18, 2023.
-In honor of the week, the US Congress also created the Men's Health Awareness And Improvement Act in 2021 to offer and promote men's health initiatives throughout the United States.
-During this week and throughout the year, learn how you can support your mental and physical health or that of the men in your life.
+In honor of the week, the US Congress also created the Men's Health Awareness and Improvement Act in 2021 to offer and promote men's health initiatives throughout the United States.
+During Men’s Health Week and throughout the year, learn how you can support your mental and physical health or that of the men in your life during this week, Father’s Day, and beyond.

 iStock/laflor